milanbargiel/timesales/README.md

 - Install dev dependencies in `/app` and `/cms`
 - Install Stripe CLI and login with your account
+- Get `cms/templates/invoice/signature.pug` and `.env` files and include them into the project

 ##### API-Endpoints for cms